nasa/smd-open-science-guidelines/OSS_Guidance/SPD-41a_FAQ.md

 A. Yes.
 SMD divisions have updated relevant policies and guidance to ensure alignment with the requirements in SPD-41a.
 These division-specific resources are listed on the [Scientific Information Policy page](https://science.nasa.gov/researchers/science-data/science-information-policy/).

 While SPD-41a ensures that requirements for sharing scientific information are consistent across SMD, division-level policies and guidance describe requirements in a manner that is tailored to specific scientific communities, provide relevant examples for policy implementation, and reflect input from specific research communities.
-SMD divisions coordinated with one another and the SMD Chief Science Data Office to ensure consistency across policies.
-If you have questions about which policies or guidance are applicable to your work, contact the Program Officer for your solicitation or award, division representatives, or the Chief Science Data Office at HQ-SMD-SPD41@mail.nasa.gov.
+SMD divisions coordinated with one another and the SMD Office of the Chief Science Data Officer to ensure consistency across policies.
+If you have questions about which policies or guidance are applicable to your work, contact the Program Officer for your solicitation or award, division representatives, or the Office of the Chief Science Data Officer at HQ-SMD-SPD41@mail.nasa.gov.

 **Q. Is this policy all I must do?**